duncombe/wikis/Development-of-Test-Themes.md

 ### Questions to Guide Corresponding IPython Notebooks

 * Can we discover, access and compare modeled water levels by accessing a CSW/CKAN interface or multiple CSW/CKAN interfaces (See, [Service Registries and Data Catalogues](https://github.com/ioos/system-test/wiki/Service-Registries-and-Data-Catalogs) for all available water level models, and then constrain the output for an example bounding box and time period?
-Are there models that are routinely used but are not discoverable using these interfaces?
 * Can we discover, access, and compare observed water levels from different agencies (e.g. USGS and CO-OPS) to modeled water levels within a particular bounding box and time period?
 * Is the associated metadata sufficient to provide necessary information about the datasets and to compare the different models and observations on the same reference frame?
 * Can we discover, access, and overlay model data from both non-federal catalogs and federal catalogs?
 * Can we discover, access, and overlay data from federal and non-federal river and coastal flood models including coastal elevation data and baythmetric data in a single IPython notebook?
 * Can we discover, access, and overlay water quality data or inputs to statistical or dynamical water quality models (e.g. precipitation) to determine impacts of inundation to human health?
+* Can we identify models or observations that are routinely used by the community but are not discoverable using these interfaces?

 #### Required data to answer the questions (source for each type of data identified in parentheses):